Intense day

 I get over the edge of the cliff and am surprised to find that I am not at the top of the mountain yet - the climb continues, thankfully not so steeply.
 I stand on the edge of the cliff for a while - or, to be precise, about a meter from the edge, as I’m a little dizzy - and look around in amazement.
 This place was worth the effort.
 I breathe deeply and let the wind cool me.
 Then I look for the way forward - the path is overgrown with tall grass, barely visible.

-Just briefly I enjoy the comfortable walk almost on the flat, soon the slope rises again.
-I reach places that are difficult to walk through - it’s terribly rocky here.
-I have to watch where I step; I forget to take photos and enjoy the views.
-Sometimes I have to climb over more than a meter high stone steps.
+I briefly enjoy the comfortable walk on the flat.
+Then the slope rises again.
+It’s terribly rocky here.
+I forget to take photos and enjoy the views - I have to watch where I step.
+Sometimes, I climb over more than a meter high stone steps.
 It is hard work.

 It’s scorching hot.
-In the last three-quarters of an hour, I’ve covered about five hundred meters.
+In the last hour, I’ve gotten about five hundred meters further.
 I often have to go back and look for a more passable way.
-Occasionally I scramble up a particularly steep section, and when I look up to see which way to go, I squint directly into the sun.
-Sweat runs into my eyes and stings - sometimes I have to stop, lean forward, and let my eyes tear up for a moment before I can see again.
+Occasionally, I scramble up a particularly steep section, and when I look up to see which way to go, I squint directly into the sun.
+Sweat runs into my eyes and stings.
+Sometimes, I need to stop, lean forward, and let my eyes tear up for a moment before I can see again.

-I expect that any minute now it will start to be more passable, but instead, it’s getting worse and worse.
-Suddenly I’m in the middle of a steep slope full of large boulders - I carefully step on them, feeling them creak and wobble under me, and I shudder at the thought of them starting a stone avalanche that could crush me easily.
+I expect it will start to be more passable any minute now, but instead, it’s getting worse and worse.
+Suddenly, I’m in the middle of a steep slope full of large boulders - I carefully step on them, feeling them creak and wobble under me, and I shudder at the thought of them starting a stone avalanche that could crush me easily.

 I realize that something’s not right.
 I haven’t seen even a hint of a path on the stones for a long time - I just continue wherever it seems at least somewhat passable and thoughtlessly assume that it must be the right way.
 Now I realize how stupid this approach is.
 I finally remember that I have Mapy.cz on my phone - why didn’t I think of that earlier?